remche/terraform-openstack-rke2/README.md

 Upgrade by setting the target version via `rke2_version` and `do_upgrade = true`.
 It will upgrade the nodes one-by-one, server nodes first.

+> [!WARNING]
-> :warning: In-place upgrade mechanism is not battle-tested and relies on Terraform provisioners.
+> In-place upgrade mechanism is not battle-tested and relies on Terraform provisioners.

 ### Addons